 In the Owens Lake images, I photograph within the nearly-dry lakebed of what was, until 100 years ago, a thriving lake and forest ecosystem perched in the arid rainshadow of the Eastern Sierra Nevada mountains.
 Now, it sits damp and saline, coated with a skim of 5% of its previous acreage of water, while the other 95% is siphoned off 30 miles north to run into the Los Angeles Aqueduct and quenches half of the thirst of 25 million of so Angelenos.

-For Ritual to Reveal Hidden Boundaries, Palos Verdes, I completed a performance by full moon light in the ruins of an abandoned housing development.
+For Full Moon Ritual, San Pedro, I completed a performance by full moon light in the ruins of an abandoned housing development.
 Shifts along several earthquake faults (also responsible for the oil wells visible at sea) doomed the homes to collapse after they were built.
 In the last eighty years since their abandonment, they’ve rotted away and fallen over the cliffside into the Pacific Ocean.

 Ritual to Reveal Hidden Boundaries, San Andreas documents a dance over the San Andreas Fault, one of the largest earthquake faults in the world.
 It is gradually pulling California apart; eventually Los Angeles will sit across the bay from San Francisco.